edugz/live-chat-app/README.md

 npm run dev
 ```

-Then open your browser at specified url
+Then open your browser at specified url <br>
 Open it in multiple tabs to simulate multiple users chatting in the same room.